The AAI Scorecard on LGBT 2011

 In 2010 AIDS Accountability initiated research to analyze the degree to which countries are fulfilling commitments to lesbian, gay, bisexual and transgender (LGBT) people in the response to HIV and AIDS: the AIDS Accountability Scorecard on LGBT.
-The Scorecard on LGBT will be launched in a sequence of research reports during 2011, each covering a key element of the AIDS response.
-The element reports provide results, analysis and methodological issues.
-A concluding synthesis report will be launched in December 2011.
+The Scorecard on LGBT was composed of three elements:

 The Scorecard on LGBT - evidence for dialogue